 On June 9, 2017, the Supreme Court made its final ruling in the case of Bristol-Myers Squibb v.
 Superior Court of California, leaving many class action lawsuit plaintiffs wondering how the decision will affect their own cases.
 The 8-1 ruling overturned a California court decision, and stated that the California Superior Court did not have jurisdiction to oversee a case involving 575 out-of-state plaintiffs, despite the inclusion of 86 in-state residents.

-At the center of the case were claims of neglect and false advertising in which Bristol-Myers allegedly failed to disclose the severe bleeding side effects and risk of stroke to patients for the anticoagulant Plavix.
-Xarelto lawsuit verdicts have been in the news lately for similar reasons, and Pradaxa lawsuit settlements were reached in 2014 over the lack of existing antidotes and inadequate safety disclosures.
+At the center of the case were claims of neglect and false advertising in which Bristol-Myers allegedly failed to disclose the severe bleeding side effects and risk of stroke to patients for the anticoagulant drug.
 The resulting Plavix case worked its way up the rankings until it landed in front of the Supreme Court.
+Anticoagulants are no stranger to litigation.
+Juries began hearing Xarelto lawsuit arguments in 2017, and a fresh wave of Pradaxa lawsuits have been filed again, after the initial 2014 settlement cleared out nearly 4,000 pending cases.

 In his analysis of the proceedings, Ronald Mann of SCOTUSBlog wrote that the ruling “could hardly surprise anybody who noticed the court’s near-unanimous ruling” on the BNSF Railway Co. v.
 Tyrrell case earlier in the month.
 Both cases dealt with the state courts’ jurisdiction in class action lawsuits.
 In both cases, the Supreme Court aired on the side of conservatism, keeping to a strict reading of the letter of the law.